On the (2,3)-generation of the finite symplectic groups: The generators for and preliminary results

 Our direct computations are based on a result due to Liebeck, Praeger and Saxl.
-We need to introduce some notation.
-Given a finite group $G$, let $\varpi(G)$ be the set of the prime divisors of $|G|$.
-For simplicity, if $g \in G$, we write $\varpi(g)$ for $\varpi(\langle g \rangle)$.
+Given a finite group $B$, let $\pi(B)$ be the set of the prime divisors of $|B|$.
+For simplicity, if $b \in B$, we write $\pi(b)$ for $\pi(\langle b \rangle)$.

-\begin{lemma} Suppose that $M$ is a subgroup of a group $G$ such that $\varpi(M)=\varpi(G)$. \begin{itemize} \item[(1)] If $G=\PSL_n(q)$ with $n\geq 5$ and $(n,q)\neq (6,2)$, then $M=G$. \item[(2)] If $G=\PSp_{2n}(q)$ with $n\geq 4$, then either $M=G$ or $n$ and $q$ are even and $\Omega_{2n}^-(q)\unlhd M$. \end{itemize} \end{lemma}
+\begin{lemma} Suppose that $A$ is a subgroup of a group $B$ such that $\pi(A)=\pi(B)$. \begin{itemize} \item[(1)] If $B=\PSL_n(q)$ with $n\geq 5$ and $(n,q)\neq (6,2)$, then $A=B$. \item[(2)] If $B=\PSp_{2n}(q)$ with $n\geq 4$, then either $A=B$ or $n$ and $q$ are even and $\Omega_{2n}^-(q)\unlhd A$. \end{itemize} \end{lemma}

 \begin{proof} It follows from \cite[Corollary 5 and Table 10.7]{LPS}. \end{proof}